-Privalore: Headquarters in Barcelona, it operates from 2014.
-It supports investments from 1000 €, they offer their own investment products.
-The investment term depends on each project usually they are 8 months: 2 of work and 6 of sale.
+Privalore: Headquarters in Barcelona, it has been in operation since 2014.
+It admits investments from € 1000, they offer their own investment products.
+The investment period depends on each project, usually they are 8 months: 2 for work and 6 for sale.

-Propcrowd: Headquarters in Barcelona founded in 2017, the Crowdfunding investment process, is carried out through the Socilen participatory financing platform accredited by the CNMV.
-It admits participations from 50 €.
+Propcrowd: Headquarters in Barcelona founded in 2017, the investment process in Crowdfunding is carried out through the participatory financing platform Socilen accredited by the CNMV.
+It admits participations from € 50.

 Stockcrowd: Founded in 2015 with headquarters in Barcelona.
-Participatory Financing Platform authorized by CNMV, has developed 2 rounds of financing for a total of 4.5 M €.
+Participatory Financing Platform authorized by CNMV, has developed 2 financing rounds for a total of € 4.5 million.

 Real estate crowdfunding in EUROPE

-In Germany there is no specific law on real estate Crowdfunding platforms, since it considers that these companies do not obtain capital from investors for their own business and therefore they are considered mere intermediaries and therefore are not subject to the control of the Federal Authority of financial supervision, although there is a Retail Investor Protection Law, which limits their participation in investments of this type to a maximum of € 10.000.
+In Germany there is no specific law on real estate Crowdfunding platforms, since it considers that these companies do not obtain capital from investors for their own business and therefore they are considered mere intermediaries and therefore are not subject to the control of the Federal Authority financial supervision, although there is a Retail Investor Protection Law, which limits their participation in investments of this type to a maximum of € 10.000.

-Rea Capital: Since its foundation at the end of 2016, it has carried out 5 Real Estate Crowdfunding projects for an investment value of 3.800.000, it is based in Hamburg.
+Rea Capital: Since its foundation at the end of 2016, it has carried out 5 Real Estate Crowdfunding projects for an investment value of € 3.800.000, it is based in Hamburg.
 Investments can be made with a minimum of € 250 and with increments of the same amount, the maximum investment allowed in the same project is € 10.000.